Jonesyboy07/dlns-stats-site/README.md

 ## 📄 License

-This project is currently unlicensed.
-Please contact the repository owner for usage permissions and licensing information.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments